mothur/mothur.github.io/_wiki/cluster.fit.md

 To read in a [column-formatted distance matrix](column-formatted_distance_matrix) you must provide a filename for the name or count option.
-The .names file was generated during the [unique.seqs](unique.seqs) command.
+The .name file was generated during the [unique.seqs](unique.seqs) command.

     mothur > cluster.fit(column=marine.0_2.01.dist, name=marine.0_2.01.names)